 The Manager of the Mortgage Fund is registered with and regulated by the British Columbia Financial Services Authority and is subject to their strict requirements.
 These include requirements for disclosure, record-keeping, conflict management and marketing.

 Pendfund Income Fund I Units are offered privately on a brokered and non-brokered basis.
 Involvement of brokers often involves diligence by qualified analysts and legal counsel.
 This due diligence process includes a review of the company’s operations, financials, business model and individual assets.

 INSURANCE RISK AND BONDING

-The Issuer of the Trust is bonded with a Financial Institutions Bond, a bond required by securities legislation for all Canadian financial institutions which covers losses against fidelity, losses of money or securities, forgery, employee malfeasance, counterfeit, theft and on premises risks, among other losses.
+Pendfund Income Fund Inc., the dealer distributing Units in the Fund, is bonded with a Financial Institutions Bond, as required by securities legislation for all Canadian financial institutions which covers losses against fidelity, losses of money or securities, forgery, employee malfeasance, counterfeit, theft and on premises risks, among other losses.

 The mandate of Pendfund Income Fund I is to provide Investors fixed-income, a functional return and secured capital.

 There is a steady and solid demand for these loans and Pendfund Income Fund I meets this demand.